-- LM-12.5.1 Bahraini conventional bank licensees shall report their NSFR ratios on a quarterly basis within 14 calendar days of the quarter end as per the attached template. - LM-12.5.2 Bahraini conventional bank licensees shall disclose the NSFR on a consolidated basis on a quarterly, basis publish the ratio in their quarterly and year-end financial statements.
-Banks must also make previous NSFR reports available on their websites.

-In addition to the disclosure template Appendix C, banks must provide sufficient qualitative discussion relevant to the NSFR to facilitate understanding of the results and data disclosed.
+- LM-12.5.1 Bahraini Islamic bank licensees must report their NSFR ratios to the CBB on a quarterly basis within 14 calendar days of the quarter end as per Appendix BR-24. - LM-12.5.2 Bahraini Islamic bank licensees must disclose the NSFR on a consolidated basis in their quarterly and year-end financial statements as per Appendix C. Banks must also make previous NSFR reports available on their websites. - LM-12.5.3 Bahraini Islamic bank licensees must provide sufficient qualitative disclosures relevant to the NSFR, in their quarterly and year-end financial statements, to facilitate understanding of the results and data disclosed.
 This may include analysis of the main drivers of the NSFR results, changes during the period for which the data is prepared or compared to the date of the last disclosure (such as changes to the bank's strategy, funding structure or any other circumstances).